-Our family farmers are proud to make sure the meat we produce is healthy, pure and humanely raised.
+We Support American Family FarmersThe farmers we work with are proud to ensure that the meat they produce is healthy, pure and humanely raised.
 It’s more than a job.
 It’s a promise.